mwvgroup/Surface-Brightness/README.md

 ####Code Use:

 Before running the code, it is necessary to set the value of certain parameters.
-For convenience these are located at the beginning of the script and notated in the comments.
+For convenience most of these are located at the beginning of the script and notated in the comments.
 These parameters include the following:

 * region_file: The file path of a .reg file containing the names, locations, and redshifts for each supernova of interest.